 Deuterium-Tritium Fuel Facts

-- Water made from deuterium is about 10 percent heavier than ordinary water.
+• Water made from deuterium is about 10 percent heavier than ordinary water.
 That’s why it is sometimes referred to as “heavy water.”
-It will actually sink to the bottom of a glass of ordinary water.
+It would sink to the bottom of a glass of ordinary water.

-- Tritium can exist on Earth because of natural production from interactions with cosmic rays (albeit in quantities insufficient for energy production), some types of energy-producing nuclear fission reactors such as the heavy water CANDU reactor, and nuclear weapons testing.
+• Tritium exists on Earth because of natural production from interactions with cosmic rays (albeit in quantities insufficient for energy production), some types of energy-producing nuclear fission reactors such as the heavy-water CANDU reactor, and nuclear weapons testing.

-- To avoid certain R&D challenges including structural material damage from energetic neutrons, fusion scientists are interested also in aneutronic fusion reactions (such as deuterium-helium-3 and proton-boron fusion) even though these fusion reactions occur at higher ion temperatures than for deuterium and tritium.
+• To avoid certain research and development challenges including structural material damage from energetic neutrons, fusion scientists are interested also in aneutronic fusion reactions (such as deuterium-helium-3 and proton-boron fusion) even though these fusion reactions occur at higher ion temperatures than for deuterium and tritium.
+Similar to deuterium-tritium-based fusion, power plant designs using these reactions will face supply chain challenges that must be overcome before fusion energy can contribute significantly to the world’s energy needs.

 Resources and Related Terms